MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-api-reference.md

 **R User Web, Desktop, Mobile Apps**

 The R user web, desktop and mobile apps represent client applications built using the DeployR API.
-The API is a fully standardized Web services interface using JSON and XML over HTTP.
-This means that any piece of software that is both capable of connecting to the server and parsing either JSON or XML can become a client.
+The API is a fully standardized Web services interface using JSON over HTTP.
+This means that any piece of software that is both capable of connecting to the server and parsing either JSON can become a client.

 To make life easier for the client developers using this API, DeployR also provides several client libraries.
 These client libraries, currently available for Java, JavaScript and .NET developers, simplify making calls, encoding data and handling response markup on the API.